sjoerdvanBommel/threeveloper/README.md

 ### 3. Configure the API credentials 🔑

-- [Create an account on Unsplash](https://unsplash.com/join), register a new application and obtain an API key for that application.
+- [Create an Unsplash account](https://unsplash.com/join), register a new application, and obtain an API key for that application.
   > **Note**
-  > Demo apps are limited to 50 requests per hour, but we will use mock data while developing locally.
-If there are any plans to ship your gallery or product to production, make sure to upgrade your Unsplash plan.
+  > While developing locally, we will use MSW to mock data as Unsplash demo apps have a limit of 50 requests per hour.
+However, if you plan to deploy your gallery or product to production, make sure to upgrade your Unsplash plan.
-- Copy the `.env.example` file and rename it to `.env.local`.
+- Make a copy of the `.env.example` file and rename it to `.env.local`.
-- Replace the UNSPLASH_ACCESS_KEY and UNSPLASH_SECRET_KEY placeholders in the `.env.local` file with your actual API keys.
+- Replace the `UNSPLASH_ACCESS_KEY` and `UNSPLASH_SECRET_KEY` placeholders in the `.env.local` file with your actual API keys.

 ### 4. Start the development server ▶️

-Run the development server:
+Launch the development server:

 ```shell
 npm run dev
 ```

 The application will be accessible at http://localhost:5173.
 Enjoy coding from here on!
-Updates to the code will be reflected near real-time.
+Any updates to the code will be reflected almost instantaneously.

+### 5. Developing locally 💻

+If you want to run the entire project locally, even without an internet connection or when the Unsplash API is down, simply set the `PUBLIC_MSW_ENABLED` variable in your `.env.local` file to `true`.
+This uses the same MSW handlers as for testing.

 ## 🧪 Testing